Amanda is a keen artist and art historian with a particular interest in 19th-century art, especially the work of the Pre-Raphaelites.

-I love the beautiful images produced by Burne-Jones, and this gorgeous Angel is no exception.
-I live only a few miles from Burne-Jones's former home at Rottingdean in West Sussex and there are many examples of his work around locally including some excellent stained glass windows.
-Willowy, ethereal women were often featured in his work, and the far away look in their eyes evokes a feeling of mystery, and sometimes sadness.
+Edward Coley Burne-Jones painted many Angels, and this beautiful example is typical of his style.
+Willowy, ethereal women often featured in his work, and the far away look in their eyes evokes a feeling of mystery, and sometimes sadness.

-This painting of an angel was executed in oil on board and may be seen in the Gasgow Museum of Art in Scotland.
+This painting of an angel was executed in oil on board and may be seen in the Glasgow Museum of Art in Scotland.

 Christmas morning 1894 by Carl Larsson